bacpop/PopPUNK/README.md

 ### Dependencies

+You will need a [mash](http://mash.readthedocs.io/en/latest/) installation which is v2.0 or higher.

-In brackets are the versions we used
+The following python packages are required, which can be installed through `pip`.
+In brackets are the versions we used:

 * python3
 * `DendroPy` (4.3.0)